Job Flow Index

 Professional Services

-Permanent placements in the Professional Services sector increased by 20% in March.
+Permanent placements in Professional Services decreased by 3% in May.

 Finance & Accountancy

-Permanent placements in the Finance and Accountancy increased by 11% in March.
+Permanent placements in Finance & Accountancy decreased by 18% in May.

 Construction, Trades & Labour

-Permanent placements in the Construction, Trades & Labour sector increased by 21% in March.
+Permanent placements in the Construction, Trades & Labour sector decreased by 39% in May, falling from 181 in April to 111 in May.

 Technology

-Permanent placements in the Technology sector decreased by 5% in March.
+Permanent placements in Technology decreased by 3% in May.

 Engineering, Manufacturing, FMCG & Warehousing

-Permanent placements in the Manufacturing, Engineering, FMCG & Warehousing sector increased by 5% in March.
+Permanent placements in Engineering, Manufacturing, FMCG & Warehousing decreased by 12% in May.

 Sales & Digital Marketing

-Temporary and contract placements in Sales & Digital Marketing decreased by 39% in March.
+Permanent placements in Sales & Digital Marketing decreased by 23% in May.

 Job Adverts